sandylaker/saliency-metrics/README.md

 ### Set up environment
 1. Fork the repo and then clone it.
+2. :warning: Install python >= 3.8.
-2. Install pre-commit hooks: `pip install pre-commit` and then `pre-commit install`.
+3. Install pre-commit hooks: `pip install pre-commit` and then `pre-commit install`.
 The hooks will be automatically triggered when running `git commit`.
 One can also manually trigger the hooks with `pre-commit run --all-files`.
-3. (Optional) Install `torch`.
+4. (Optional) Install `torch`.
-4. Install the requirements for development: `pip install -r requirements_dev.txt`.
+5. Install the requirements for development: `pip install -r requirements_dev.txt`.
-5. Install the package in editable mode `pip install -e .` .
+6. Install the package in editable mode `pip install -e .` .
-6. (Optional) Add custom directories in `.git/info/exclude` to make them ignored by git.
+7. (Optional) Add custom directories in `.git/info/exclude` to make them ignored by git.
 Note that some common directories like `.idea`, `.vscode` are already in the `.gitignore` file.

 ### Code linter, formatter, and unit tests
 * [flake8](https://flake8.pycqa.org/en/latest/)